mehulagg/gitlab/doc/development/feature_flags/index.md

 For perspective on why we limit our use of feature flags please see the following [video](https://www.youtube.com/watch?v=DQaGqyolOd8).

-In case you are uncertain if a feature flag is necessary, simply ask about this in the merge request, and those reviewing the changes will likely provide you with an answer.
+In case you are uncertain if a feature flag is necessary, simply ask about this in an early merge request, and those reviewing the changes will likely provide you with an answer.

 When using a feature flag for UI elements, make sure to _also_ use a feature flag for the underlying backend code, if there is any.
 This ensures there is